HOPE-UIB-BIO/R-Ratepol-package/README.md

 present (cal yr BP, where 0 = 1950 CE).

-In each sequence, we excluded all levels that contained less than 150 pollen grain counts of the terrestrial taxa, and all levels beyond a 3000-years extrapolation of the oldest chronological control point.
+In each sequence, we excluded all levels that contained less than 150 pollen grain counts of terrestrial taxa, and all levels beyond a 3000-years extrapolation of the oldest chronological control point.
 In addition, we excluded all levels with an age older than 8500 cal yr BP to focus on the period of most substantial human impact.